 Essential oils have so much to offer.
-They're wonderful for balancing your spirits, healing your body and enhancing your environment.
+They're wonderful aids to balance your spirits, restore your body and enhance your environment.

 Use them for easing pain, improving mood, cleaning, skin care and a hundred other things.
 (Try making some of the aromatherapy recipes here - it's easy, fun and very rewarding!)

 Essential oils are powerful botanical substances, and it's important to know some basic information about essential oil properties and safety precautions for using them.

 Essential oils work in three major ways to support your well-being: